-Earth Hour is all about spreading the awareness of environmental issues in our global and local communities.
-It is a annual global event organized by WWF (World Wild Fund for Nature) encouraging individuals, communities, corporates, and households to turn off their lights to show support for fight against climate change and commitment towards better planet.
+Earth Hour is all about spreading awareness of environmental issues in our global and local communities.
+It is an annual global event organized by WWF (World Wild Fund for Nature) encouraging individuals, communities, corporates, and households to turn off their lights to show support for the fight against climate change and commitment towards a better planet.
 Every year on the last Saturday of the month of March from 8:30 p.m. to 9:30 p.m., millions across the world choose to turn off their lights for one hour to celebrate their commitment to the planet.
-Earth hour 2015 will be on Saturday, March 28, from 8:30 p.m. to 9:30 p.m..

-Earth Hour has its origins in Australia, when back in 2008 a movement started to turn off all the lights in order to save energy and promote awareness about environmental issues.
 As the years went on, its popularity grew and Earth Hour became a global phenomenon.
-Because of the overwhelming success of Earth Hour, WWF has now become a worldwide sponsor and is moving to increase more awareness through crowd funding initiatives.
-Crowd funding invites environmentally aware individuals to donate in order to raise funds to do other environmental work across the planet.
+Because of the overwhelming success of Earth Hour, WWF has now become a worldwide sponsor and is moving to increase more awareness through crowdfunding initiatives.
+Crowdfunding invites environmentally aware individuals to donate in order to raise funds to do other environmental work across the planet.
 Some of these initiatives include:

 - Uganda: The planting of half a million trees in order to protest the deforestation of ecosystems across the globe.

 - Russia: Pushing a bill through congress with over 120,000 signatures, which focuses in on protecting the country’s seas from oil pollution.

 - Argentina: 3.4 million hectares of sea is being protected, raising the percentage of sea protection from 1 percent to 4 percent – a huge leap for the country.

 These initiatives and many more have become the first step for advocates who are actively involved in Earth Hour.

 Similar to Earth’s hour is Earth Day that has its own significance.